icdar21-mapseg/coco-pano-ext-demo/README.md

 While the evaluation framework is graph-based, the function enables assessing directly the quality of segmentations from images.
 You can provide either:

-* 2D labelmaps: images with one label per pixel (background should have label 0 to be ignored afterward with the parameter `ignore_zero=True`
+* 2D labelmaps: images with labels where each component is labeled by integers (the background component should have label 0 to be ignored afterward with the parameter `ignore_zero=True`).
-* 2D binary images: images where the 4-connected regions are in white and separated by 8-connected black boundaries
+* 2D binary images: images with values 0 and 1, where the 4-connected regions are in white and separated by 8-connected black boundaries.

 <img src="doc/296_5000_6500_5500_7000_gt.png" width="256px" /> <img src="doc/296_5000_6500_5500_7000_pred.png" width="256px" />